-If the school bus is so equipped, activate alternating flashing amber warning lights at least 200 feet or approximately 5-10 seconds before the school bus stop or in accordance with state law.
+If the school bus is so equipped, activate alternating flashing amber warning lights at least 100 feet but no more that 500 feet or approximately 5-10 seconds before the school bus stop or in accordance with state law.

 Turn on right turn signal indicator about 100-300 feet or approximately 3-5 seconds before pulling over.